shazly333/Uber/README.md

 User Guide For Customers:
 =======================

-  Sign up and Sign in:
+  Sign Up And Sign In:
   -------------------

   - Enter your email and password and make sure you make switch button on customer side, then press sign up.